 Boudicca: Warrior Queen.
 A 25-minute documentary from the TV series "Decisive Battles."

 Warrior Queen.
-This 2003 Masterpiece Theater movie stars Alex Kingston as Boadicea, the British queen who led an uprising against Romans who occupied her land.
+This 2003 Masterpiece Theater movie stars Alex Kingston as Boudica, the British queen who led an uprising against Romans who occupied her land.
 Well-acted.
 Has some cheesy scenes of magic spells being cast.
 Contains grim depictions of rape and other violence, inappropriate for children.